TheMiningKing/ethereum-miner-bula/README.md

 ## Unattended installation

-Though this is still a work in progress, this is a major step forward in locking down and fully automating installation of the software required to mine Ethereum out of the box.
+Though this is still a work in progress, it is a major step forward in locking down and fully automating installation of the software required to mine Ethereum out of the box.
 Once configured, mining is as easy as typing:

 ```
 ./go.sh